Current Request for Tenders

 For any queries, contact us on tenders@australiaawardssouthasiamongolia.org

-This Short Course will support for up to 24 participants.
+This Short Course will support up to 24 participants.

-The Short Course will be delivered via blended delivery over six months, commencing in June 2025 and completing no later than December 2025.
+The Short Course will be delivered via blended delivery, commencing in December 2025 and completing no later than May 2026.

 Further details are outlined in the tender documents below: